OpenBubbles/docs/docs/faq.md

 ## How can I obtain hardware info?

 * If you have access to a Mac.
-Visit this site [ hardware info app](https://github.com/TaeHagen/Mac-Hardware-Info/releases) on the Mac.
+Visit this site to get the [hardware info app](https://github.com/TaeHagen/Mac-Hardware-Info/releases) on the Mac.
 * Once installed, you will receive a code you can paste into OpenBubbles and a code you can scan with the app for ease of use.

 ## Can OpenBubbles import existing messages?